gurung-ajay/DailyDiary/README.md

 # Daily Diary
 ## Interface and User Experience Design
-###Register account / Login into the app
+### Register account / Login into the app
-I.	When user opens the app, they will be greeted with this home page:
+1. When user opens the app, they will be greeted with this home page:

 Figure 7: Home page
 II.
 From home page, user can click on the ‘Login’ button to go into login page for authentication.
 This is what login page looks like: